Papillomavirus, despite negative paps

 Addressing Your Question

 To answer your question, yes, a woman may have the virus without having manifestations of the virus.
 It may have happened that the virus was silent for some time and has now started to show up for both of us.
 On the other hand, the Test Doctor pointed out that if the HPV virus remained latent.
 And we could not intervene but only wait.
 Now that it has had some skirmishes, we can intervene and, in all probability, kill (by removing) many viruses (sorry, but I am not very competent, and I certainly use the wrong or imprecise terms).
-Our immune system will defeat those few HPV lesions that remain.
+Our immune system will defeat those few lesions that remain.